 - Life insurance plans

-When considering an employee benefits package, think about the type of employees you want to attract, what perks they would enjoy most, and what benefits your budget can allow.
-No matter what you choose, benefit coverage is an impactful way to entice employees and create a positive workplace culture.
+When considering an employee benefits package, think about the type of employees you want to attract, what perks they would enjoy most, and what voluntary benefits your budget can allow.
+No matter your choice, benefit coverage is an impactful way to entice employees and create a positive workplace culture.

 Why are employee benefits important?